Economics

 Why choose this course?

-- A thorough examination of econometric techniques on this course allows you to gain transferrable skills that are very attractive to employers across London and beyond.
+- A thorough examination of econometric techniques on this course allows you to gain transferable skills that are attractive to employers across London and beyond.

 - You will gain from the insight and expertise of active researchers who are also experienced professional practitioners, giving specialist advice and in-house training to government departments and banks and firms in the City of London.